java-deobfuscator/deobfuscator/README.md

 # Deobfuscator

+Java-Deobfuscator is a program that deobfuscates obfuscated Java bytecodes, makes it much clear and readable (and easier to decompile).
 This project aims to deobfuscate most commercially-available obfuscators for Java.

 ## Updates
 To download an updated version of Java Deobfuscator, go to the releases tab.